Shivansh-Thakur/Html-properties-in-table/README.md

 4. Adding padding to the content inside table
 5. Merging two cells using colspan or rowspan

-Click on the <a href = "https://shivansh-thakur.github.io/Html-properties-in-table/" target = "_blank"> Web page </a> to view the content.
+Click on the <a href = "https://shivansh-thakur.github.io/Html-properties-in-table/"> Web page </a> to view the content.